MichaelRegan/mrpir/docs/architecture.md

 - **Screen Control**: The `ScreenControl` adjusts the brightness of the touchscreen based on signals from the `SensorMonitor`.
 It also communicates with the `SundownManager` to turn off the screen after sundown when no motion is detected for a longer duration.

-- **MQTT Communication**: The `MQTTHelper` manages the communication with Home Assistant by publishing the current motion state.
+- **MQTT Communication**: The `MQTTSensorHelper` manages the communication with Home Assistant by publishing the current motion state.
 This allows Home Assistant to perform actions based on the detected motion or lack thereof.

 - **Service Management**: The `ServiceManager` ensures the application runs as a systemd service, allowing it to start automatically on boot and providing status updates to the system.